 To watch thy sacred sign!

 The speaker addresses the rainbow as “fair bow” in the fifth stanza.
 By speaking to it, the poet is making use of a technique known as apostrophe.
 He believes that the source of the rainbow and its purpose in the sky comes from “Most High,” meaning God.
-That is the only force that can explain fully and with the joy he wants, the reason for the colours.
+That is the only force that can explain fully and with the joy he wants, the reason for the colors.

 Stanzas Seven and Eight